opendatahub-io/maas-billing/docs/proposals/maas-entity-architecture.md

 }
 ```

+**Important Notes**:
-**Note**: Rate limits and quotas are NOT defined in policies - they come from the subscription's entitlements.
+- Rate limits and quotas are NOT defined in policies - they come from subscription entitlements
+- Policy permission alone is not enough - the model must also be in the subscription's `model_access` list

 **Relationships:**
 - Applies to Users or Groups (subject)